h3nc4/tmp/README.md

 ### Gameplay Features

 - **Conflict Highlighting:** The board highlights numbers that break Sudoku rules in any row, column, or 3x3 box.
+- **Solver Visualization:** After a puzzle is solved, the interface reveals the logical steps taken:
+  - Explore the logical steps the solver took, such as "Naked Single".
+  - Navigate step-by-step to see the board's state at each stage of the solution.
 - **Undo/Redo:** Step backward and forward through any moves.
 - **Multiple Input Modes:**
   - **Normal:** Enter the final numbers.